 This is an experimental, short monologue developed during a playwrights’ workshop with Curt Dempster, the late director and co-founder of The Ensemble Studio Theatre (EST).
 It was part of a special production at the EST Lexington Center in August 2002, in Lexington, N.Y.

 This is the story of Paula and Benny who have found a unique Eden in a self-storage unit.
 Their paradise is threatened when Paula wants to leave and rejoin the world with Benny.
 Benny is torn between his love for Paula and a tragedy that confines him.
-I had a special reading of this 30-minute drama at The Medicine Show Theatre Ensemble in New York, N.Y.
+In 2016, I had a special reading of this 30-minute drama at The Medicine Show Theatre Ensemble in New York, N.Y.
 In July 2022, this play had a very successful in-person run at The Chain Theatre via a play festival in NYC.
 The play was also streamed to viewers via the Eventive platform.

 A Session to Remember